getpelican/pelican/docs/settings.rst

       {% extends '!theme/article.html' %}

-.. data:: CSS_FILE = 'main.css'
+.. data:: CSS_FILE

    Specify the CSS file you want to load.
+The default is ``'main.css'``.

 By default, two themes are available.
 You can specify them using the ``THEME`` setting or by passing the ``-t`` option to the ``pelican`` command: